scrameri/CaptureAl/README.md

 - [Population Genetics](PopulationGenetics)

 ## Pipeline overview
 The pipeline is divided into **seven steps**, shown below.
 For each step, there is a limited number of scripts that have to be executed, and these scripts often execute other scripts located in the repository.
-Parts of these graph are also in the tutorial sites.
+Parts of these graph are also in the tutorial pages.

 <br />